azonenberg/common-ibc/README.md

 If a software interlock triggers, the 12V output is disabled.
 The management MCU will automatically attempt to restart the output (as long as the load is still requesting power) at periodic intervals once the fault condition is cleared.

-The 3.3V standby output will remain active and the management MCU will remain operational.
+The 3.3V standby output will remain active and the management MCU will remain operational while a software interlock is tripped.

 ### Input overcurrent